-The School Nurse's role as a bachelor's prepared RN is to supervise the Wellness Center procedures and ensure the health and safety of students.
-School nurses are responsible for three schools and generally are on-site one day per week.
+The School Nurse's role as a bachelor's prepared RN is to supervise the Health Room procedures and ensure the health and safety of students.
+School nurses are responsible for one to three schools and generally are on-site one day per week.
 (Click on link below for Health Services Staff Schedule.)
 Among other responsibilities, the nurse develops Individualized Health Care Plans and Emergency Action Plans for students with medical needs.
 The School Nurse also completes health assessments, provides general staff training annually to meet WA State WACs/RCWs, trains staff that perform specific treatments on students with special needs, provides classroom education when requested, makes referrals to health care professionals, and assists parents in linking with appropriate services.

-Health Services Coordinator & District Nurse
+Health Services Coordinator & School Nurse